anza-xyz/solana-pay/SPEC.md

 ### Reference
 Multiple `reference` fields are allowed as optional query parameters.
 The values must be base58-encoded 32 byte arrays.
 These may or may not be public keys, on or off the curve, and may or may not correspond with accounts on Solana.

-If the values are provided, the wallet must include them in the order provided as read-only, non-signer keys to the `SystemProgram.transfer` or `TokenProgram.transfer`/`TokenProgram.transferChecked` instruction in the payment transaction.
+If the values are provided, the wallet must include them in the order provided as read-only, non-signer keys to the `SystemProgram.Transfer` or `TokenProgram.Transfer`/`TokenProgram.TransferChecked` instruction in the payment transaction.
 The values may or may not be unique to the payment request, and may or may not correspond to an account on Solana.

 Because Solana validators index transactions by these account keys, `reference` values can be used as client IDs (IDs usable before knowing the eventual payment transaction).
 The [`getSignaturesForAddress`](https://docs.solana.com/developing/clients/jsonrpc-api#getsignaturesforaddress) RPC method can be used locate transactions this way.